LabProjects/cibDigitalAssessmentWEB/README.md

     * If there's a failed test during your execution:
     * Go to src > test > java > runners > TestRunnerFails and click on Run icon on loc 16 Note: you can also open the feature file and run from there but you won't be able to get the report.
 So run there if you are debugging the code only
   * Jenkins
+    * There's two builds i've created on Jenkins for this project:
+      * Locally (cibDigitalAssessmentWEB_locally)
+      * This will run the project locally if you have jenkins configured and running to allow jobs (Jenkins and Intellij integration)
+    * Remote (cibDigitalAssessmentWEB_remote)
+      *  This will run the project locally as well but this is an integration between Github and Jenkins and it does require you to have Jenkins server running
+      * Note : There are couple of jobs already ran and you can open one maven project created and do your own build and see the stats through the published report

 3 An overview of your project structure